Adhartasdev/TimeCrest/README.md

 ### Cross-browser Compatability Testing

 The site renders well on both Chrome and Safari.
-Test Users were asked to load and navigate on both browser when using their computers.
+Test Users were asked to load and navigate on both browsers when using their computers.

 ### Test Users